 At Sewanee we understand that an investment in private higher education is a substantial one for most families.
 Support from alumni and the University’s endowment enables us to provide students with scholarships, grants, and other financial aid programs in an attempt to keep cost from being the primary factor in your decision-making process.

-To guarantee fairness in awarding funds, Sewanee combines three factors when determining how to allocate need-based aid:
+Financial aid funds are always limited.
+To guarantee fairness in awarding institutional funds, Sewanee combines three factors when determining how to allocate institutional need-based aid:

-- A student must have need-based aid eligibility, computed on the basis of family financial information submitted on the Free Application for Federal Student Aid (FAFSA) and Sewanee’s institutional application for financial aid.
+- A student must have need-based aid eligibility, computed on the basis of family financial information submitted on the Free Application for Federal Student Aid (FAFSA) and the CSS Profile.

-- Priority consideration will be given to students whose complete applications are postmarked by March 1.
+- Priority consideration will be given to students with a complete actionable application on file by February 1.